An Arts Major and Published Indie Author who writes on various subjects pertaining to Humanities.

 As for her relationship with Rossetti, she had distanced herself from him; her decision wasn’t because of their illicit affair but the sedatives he used to aid his bouts of insomnia.
 Jane loved him, but she could not abide by his choice to self-medicate with addictive drugs.
 Although they no longer shared an intimate relation, she remained in contact with him until a year before his death in 1882.

 Two years later, Jane fell in love again.
 Her second illicit affair while married to Morris begun with William Scawen Blunt, a political activist with whom she had met through a close friend.
 This relationship kindled immediate attraction and lasted for several years before his death in 1894.
 Two years later – Morris himself had suffered from the effects of gout, epilepsy and died from contracting Tuberculosis in 1896.
 Leaving Jane widowed and very much alone.

-Jane's Final Years
+Morris's Final Years

 Before her passing, Jane purchased Kelmscott Manor to leave behind for her daughters.
 She never visited the manor again.
 Perhaps she did not need to revisit the past.
 Maybe somehow she made peace with all the incomplete fulfillment in her life.
 Jane died in her sleep on a cold winter morning in 1914 and buried in the cemetery at St. George’s church in Kelmscott.